‘THE SONTARAN EXPERIMENT’

 The story also features a peculiar robot drone created and built by Styre to capture humans on Earth.
 I wouldn’t call it a grand piece of design work by the ‘Doctor Who’ production team.
 Bob Baker and Dave Martin hoped to use it for a future ‘Doctor Who’ story.
 Thankfully it was not reused.

-On Disc 3 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the ‘Built For War’ documentary; the stereo sound audio mix option for the story; the DVD audio commentary and the info-text commentary option can also be found on there.
-The photo gallery for ‘The Sontaran Experiment’ has been updated for 2018 on the Blu-ray.
+On Disc 3 of the ‘Doctor Who – The Collection – Season 12’ Blu-ray, the ‘Built For War’ documentary; the mono sound audio mix option for the story and the DVD audio commentary can be found on there.
+The info-text commentary option and the photo gallery for ‘The Sontaran Experiment’ have been updated for 2018 on the Blu-ray.